Is your child ready for a cell phone? Take this quiz to find out.

 Warning signs of reverse mortgage scams:

-Online scams are rampant.
-But senior citizens are especially vulnerable to online shopping scams.
-The FBI received over 13,000 complaints of fraudulent products and non-delivery in 2021 — making it the second most reported fraud among the elderly [*].
+Senior citizens are especially vulnerable to online shopping scams.
+The FBI received over 7,600 complaints of fraudulent products and non-delivery last year — with losses of nearly $77 million.

 Online shopping scams come in many different forms.
 You could buy fraudulent pharmaceutical drugs or health and beauty products.
 Or, you could use your credit card details on a phishing site that is set up by hackers.